sandro/ephemeral_response/README.markdown

 _Save HTTP responses to give your tests a hint of reality._

-This is pretty much NetRecorder without the fakeweb dependency.

 ## Premise

 Web responses are volatile.
 Servers go down, API's change, responses change and